Yin-Tzu/Learning_ML/question_divided_into_two_function.md

 objection and constraints.

-this classficition can easy find solution?
+this classification can easy find a solution?

 this arrangement can easy find solution? or just systemlze?

+[]is an answer () is a question.

 ```mermaid
 %%{